Theta Nullvalues of Supersingular Abelian varieties: Theta Groups

 \end{definition} \begin{definition} We define a representation of $\mathcal{G}(\delta)$ as follows: The underlying vector space is $V(\delta)=k^{Z_\delta}$, the vector space of maps of sets $f: Z_\delta\rightarrow k$.
 We define an action of $\mathcal{G}(\delta)$ as follows:

-\end{definition} Recall the following theorem: \begin{thm} \begin{enumerate} \item[i)] The representation of $\tG{}$ on $\HH^0(A, \mathcal{L})$ is absolutely irreducible and of weight 1. \item[ii)] The representation of $\mathcal{G}(\delta)$ on $V_\delta$ is absolutely irreducible and of weight 1. \item[iii)] There is a unique absolutely irreducible weight 1 representation of $\tG{}$. \end{enumerate} \end{thm} \begin{proof} For i) see \cite[p.
+\end{definition} Recall the following theorem: \begin{thm} \begin{enumerate} \item[i)] The representation of $\tG{}$ on $\HH^0(A, \mathcal{L})$ is absolutely irreducible and of weight 1. \item[ii)] The representation of $\mathcal{G}(\delta)$ on $V(\delta)$ is absolutely irreducible and of weight 1. \item[iii)] There is a unique absolutely irreducible weight 1 representation of $\tG{}$. \end{enumerate} \end{thm} \begin{proof} For i) see \cite[p.
 710]{Sekiguchi}.
 The assertion ii) is proven in \cite[p.
 295]{EqDefAV}. iii) is proven in \cite[theorem 8.32]{vdGMooAV} in the case where $k$ is algebraically closed.
-The general case follows with a descent argument, see \cite[Lemma 3.17]{AP} \end{proof} On the other hand if we assume $p\nmid \deg(\mathcal{L})$ then by \cite[p.
-294]{EqDefAV} there is a sequence of integers $\delta$ such that $\tG{}$ admits a theta structure of type $\delta$.
+The general case follows with a descent argument, see \cite[Lemma 3.17]{AP} \end{proof} We will now define theta nullpoints.
+Assume that $p\nmid \deg(\mathcal{L})$ and $\tG{}$ admits a theta structure of type $\delta$.
+By \cite[p.
+294]{EqDefAV} the latter condition follows from the former, at least after a finite separable field extension.
 This theta structure induces an isomorphism $\HH^0(A, \mathcal{L})\cong V(\delta)$ unique up to a scalar.
 Choose a trivialization $\mathcal{L}_{|0}\cong k$.
 This determines an evaluation at $0$ map $\ev_0: \HH^0(A, \mathcal{L}) \rightarrow k$ \begin{definition} The \emph{theta nullpoint} $q_\mathcal{L}: Z_\delta \rightarrow k$ is defined to be the coordinate vector of the composition $V(\delta)\cong \HH^0(A, \mathcal{L})\stackrel{\ev_0}{\rightarrow} k$. \end{definition} Notice that the theta nullpoint is only defined up to a scalar.
-Furthermore it will depend on the choice of the theta structure.
+Furthermore, it will depend on the choice of the theta structure.